 The newest generation of knee replacement systems allow surgeons to provide a total knee-replacement procedure that is “customized” for each patient.
 Using new technologies, the knee implants and the cutting guides used in the surgical procedure can be “created” specifically for each patient.
-The rationale for this approach is that if you more closely approximate the knee in its natural, pre-arthritic state when performing a knee replacement, you will have a better patient outcome, with better knee alignment, improved recovery times, better patient mobility and range of motion.
+The rationale for this approach is that if you more closely approximate the knee in its natural, pre-arthritic state when performing a knee replacement, you will have a better patient outcome.
+This includes better knee alignment, improved recovery times, better patient mobility and range of motion.

 Currently, there are several manufactures of customized knee replacement systems, including: